7 tips to make your CRM experience as Less Annoying as possible

 Another way to set yourself up for CRM success: tailor your notifications to the way you work.
 One of the greatest benefits of a CRM is that it proactively reminds you to get stuff done — you don’t have to hold your entire agenda in your head anymore!
 However, it’s important to make sure that your reminders and notifications work with you so that they are as useful and un-annoying as possible.

-On your Personal Preferences and Calendar Settings pages, you can set up your reminders.
+You can manage any CRM notifications on your Notifications page.
 I highly recommend that no matter what, you keep your daily agenda email notification turned on.
 It’s most people’s favorite notification in the CRM because it helps them stay on top of their entire schedule!

 “I always check in with my clients a couple of days after they get back from their trip, and what I like is that I can do all of this in the CRM.
 While I am booking a trip for my clients, I make sure to add a task for myself to follow up with them three days after they’re back home.
 This way, the system will remind me when I need to check in on someone, and I don’t forget to follow up!” — Sarah Bergman